badrex/emojeez/README.md

 - **Efficient Indexing of Over 5000 Emojis** 📑  Explore more than 5000 emojis based on the most recent Unicode standards.
 While each emoji is searchable by its standard name, you can also discover emojis by their common usage in today's text-based communication.
 For example, the text query *great ambition* returns 🚀, while *idea* returns 💡.

-- **Comprehensive Multilingual Support** 🌐 Interact with the app using your native language, facilitated by a Transformer-based multilingual encoder that supports over 50 languages.
+- **Comprehensive Multilingual Support** 🌐 Interact with the app using your native language!
+This feature is facilitated by a Transformer-based multilingual encoder that supports over 50 languages.

 - **Intuitive User Interface** 🖥️ Emojeez features a streamlined, user-friendly interface built with [Streamlit](https://streamlit.io/), ensuring seamless navigation and an efficient user experience.